- Filovirus, several subtypes: infects humans and non-human primates. Cause of Ebola virus disease (EVD) also called Ebola hemorrhagic fever.

 - Reservoir: believed to be zoonotic, but not proven.

-- Wild animals believed to be source establishing human infection that then leads to human-human spread.
+- Wild animals believed to be source establishing a human infection that then leads to human-human spread.

 - Traditionally outbreaks seen in Central African rain forests, more recently in major urban as well as rural environs.